quadrimegistus/predetermination/README.md

 [Predetermination Concept Overview](https://github.com/quadrimegistus/predetermination/blob/main/Predetermination%20Concept%20Overview.txt)

-This file explains in non-programatic language the proof of concept and the overview of the irrefutable premise; which is how to successfully demonstrate Predetermination by deriving foreknowledge of winning lottery numbers utilizing Quantum Mechanics, specifically the Algorithm of Babel (also called the Library of Babel). **With all possible configurations of language of any arbitrary length provided with identity structure, a minimum of 1 of these identity structures will house a master list of winning lottery numbers from inception of the specific game to finality of the game; this premise is irrefutable and is the core concept of Predetermination.**
+This file explains in non-programatic language the proof of concept and the overview of the irrefutable premise; which is how to successfully demonstrate Predetermination by deriving foreknowledge of winning lottery numbers utilizing Quantum Mechanics, specifically the Algorithm of Babel (also called the Library of Babel). **With all possible configurations of language of any arbitrary length provided with identity structure, a minimum of 1 of these identity structures will house a master list of winning lottery numbers from inception of the specific game to finality of the game; this premise is irrefutable and is the core concept of demonstrating Predetermination.**

 # Algorithm of Babel